loader image

 Social Security and Medicare

-In the United States, payroll taxes fund Social Security, a national program that provides retirement income, and Medicare, the public health insurance program for seniors.
+In the United States, payroll taxes fund Social Security, a national program that provides retirement income and Medicare.
 This system is known as FICA (Federal Insurance Contributions Act).

 Here’s how it works: